tomarrajveer/chess-assistant/Readme.md

-# ♟️ Chess AI Move Suggestion App
+# ♟️ Chess Move Suggestion App

 This is a web-based Chess engine assistant built using **React** for the frontend and **Node.js** with **Stockfish** for the backend.
 Users can input moves, track move history, view the current FEN, and get the best move suggestion calculated by Stockfish.